Curdflappers/CalculatorGame/docs/usage.md

 ## Installation

 1. Clone the repository
-1. Open the folder with Visual Studio Code
-1. Make sure you have the Java Extension Pack installed
+1. Open the repository directory using Visual Studio Code.
+Make sure the Java Extension Pack enabled
+1. Wait a bit for the project to get set up.
+After a few seconds, there should be feedback on the blue status bar at the bottom of the window, near the lower left.
+It should be something along the lines of "Refreshing Maven model", "XX% Starting Java Language Server", "Building workspace".
+Wait for this feedback to clear.
+1. Discard the changes to `.classpath` by running `git reset --hard`.
+I am unsure why these changes occur, but it is likely related to [issue #859](https://github.com/redhat-developer/vscode-java/issues/859)

 That's it!
 Everything should work once the project is fully loaded.

+### Linux

+No special instructions

+### Windows

+No special instructions

 ## Running in Linux